AutoMutatio/am_public_terraform/StorageAccount/README.md

-This [Terraform](https://developer.hashicorp.com/terraform/docs) module will create an Azure Storage Account and a service principal to use for syncing files from file systems to the AutoMutatio application.
+This [tofu](https://developer.hashicorp.com/tofu/docs) module will create an Azure Storage Account and a service principal to use for syncing files from file systems to the AutoMutatio application.

-Terraform is an Infrastructure as Code tool that automates updating resources using configuration files that can be managed in a source code control system (e.g. GitHub).
-Terraform maintains a state file of the previous resources created.
+tofu is an Infrastructure as Code tool that automates updating resources using configuration files that can be managed in a source code control system (e.g. GitHub). tofu maintains a state file of the previous resources created.
 This is then used to detect changes and only require incremental updates ro resources.

 To use this module you will need an Azure Active Directory account and an Azure